larrydor/shopping_cart/README.md

 ## Configuration

 Follow these [SendGrid setup instructions](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/python/packages/sendgrid.md#setup) to sign up for a SendGrid account, configure your account's email address (i.e. `SENDER_EMAIL_ADDRESS`), and obtain an API key (i.e. `SENDGRID_API_KEY`).
-Also you will need to create a SendGrid Dynamic Email Template to store receipt contents.
-Additionally, please create a TAX_RATE variable within the .env file to specific your locations specific tax rates.
+Also you will need to create a SendGrid Dynamic Email Template to programmatically display order contents.

+## Setup

 Create a new file called ".env" in the root directory of this repo, and paste the following contents inside, using your own values as appropriate: